Treatment and Management of Lewy Body Dementia

 Excessive daytime sleepiness is also common in LBD.
 If it is severe, a sleep specialist may prescribe a stimulant to help the person stay awake during the day.

-Some people with LBD may have difficulty falling asleep.
-If trouble sleeping at night (insomnia) persists, a physician may recommend a prescription medication to promote sleep.
+Some people with LBD have difficulty falling asleep.
+If trouble sleeping at night (insomnia) persists, a physician may recommend a prescription medication.
 It is important to note that treating insomnia and other sleep problems in people with LBD has not been extensively studied, and that treatments may worsen daytime sleepiness and should be used with caution.

 Certain sleep problems can be addressed without medications.
 Increasing daytime exercise or activities and avoiding lengthy or frequent naps can promote better sleep.
 Avoiding alcohol, caffeine, or chocolate late in the day can help, too.
 Some over-the-counter medications can also affect sleep, so review all medications and supplements with a physician.